eyvind/sega-adapter/README.md

 Adapt a Sega Mega Drive controller to the 9-pin Atari joystick standard using a Microchip PIC 16F1847 microcontroller.

+## TL;DR

+The [schematics](kicad) and parts list for the adapter are freely available.
+You also need some way to program the PIC microcontroller.

 ## Rationale

 First, some history.